 Significantly larger mosquito bites, especially if they’re bigger than a quarter, may be one of the symptoms of a more severe allergic reaction.
 These symptoms can include:

 - large area of itching

-- anaphylaxis: although rare, anaphylactic shock is a life-threatening condition that results in swelling in the throat and wheezing and requires immediate medical attention
+- anaphylaxis, a rare, life-threatening condition that results in swelling in the throat and wheezing; it requires immediate medical attention

 - wearing protective, light-colored clothing such as long-sleeved shirts, long pants, socks, and a wide-brimmed hat